p2pcoinspro/p2p-master/doc/README_windows.txt

 Proof-of-work mining is environmentally unsustainable due to the electricity used by high-powered mining hardware. p2p utilizes an energy efficient proof-of-stake algorithm, can be mined on any computer, and will never require specialized mining equipment.
-The Protocol offers a simple solution to Bitcoin sustainability issues and provides a faster, more scalable blockchain that is better suited for daily transactional use.
+The Green Protocol offers a simple solution to Bitcoin sustainability issues and provides a faster, more scalable blockchain that is better suited for daily transactional use.

 Setup